juliacodez/nodered-workshop/content/Sending and Recieving SMS/_index.md

 ## Phone Number Setup

-Next we will purchase a number and link that to our new voice application and configure a webhook for SMS.
+Next we will purchase a numbe and configure a webhook for SMS.

 1. First, log in to your Nexmo account at https://dashboard.nexmo.com